Cebulva/python_practicing/README.md

 ## 1. Introduction

 This repository is showcasing my journey and solutions through a series of hands-on Python challenges.
 These challenges are designed to highlight my ability to apply fundamental and advanced Python concepts.
 Developed as interactive notebooks in Google Colab, they provide a clear and hands-on look at my practical skills, covering everything from core data types and control flow to functions and debugging.
-This project demonstrates my proficiency in using Python to solve real-world problems.

 ## 2. Features

-- Demonstrated Python Skills: Clearly shows my understanding and practical use of core Python concepts.
+- Demonstrated Python Skills: Shows my understanding and practical use of core Python concepts.
 - Structured Learning Path: Reflects the step-by-step approach I took to build my Python foundation.
 - Interactive Notebooks: All exercises and explanations are provided in interactive Google Colab notebooks for easy review.
 - Comprehensive Topic Coverage: Covers key Python essentials: data types, lists, sets, tuples, conditionals, loops, functions, and debugging.